ArnabMistry/vaultx-secure-journal/README.md

 - Tamper log / audit view so the user (or auditor) can verify the vault state and operations.

 VaultX focuses on transparency and realism: what the UI shows is real cryptographic state (hashes, HMAC previews, timestamps), not fake animations.

 ---

+### 🔐 Meowcript™ – Security Layer

+**Meowcript™** is a proprietary encryption layer designed by **Arnab Mistry**.
+Its purpose is to protect sensitive information with uncompromising security standards, ensuring that even highly critical data (such as financial records, legal documents, or classified information) remains safe.

+#### Core Principles
+- **End-to-End Encryption** – Data is encrypted before transmission and decrypted only on the recipient’s device.
+- **AES-256 Encryption** – Industry-standard symmetric encryption for maximum strength.
+- **HMAC-SHA256 Integrity Checks** – Prevents tampering and ensures message authenticity.
+- **Forward Secrecy (Planned)** – Future implementation will ensure new keys per session.

+#### Threat Model
+Meowcript™ protects against:
+- Interception of communication
+- Unauthorized access attempts
+- Data tampering or replay attacks

+**Note**: Like any cryptographic system, if the device itself is compromised, protection cannot be guaranteed.
+Meowcript™ assumes a trusted execution environment.

+#### Use Cases
+- Secure messaging
+- Protecting confidential app data
+- Shielding personal notes and archives
+- Any use case requiring **trustworthy encryption with legal-grade compliance**

+---

+Meowcript™ is currently in its **foundation phase**, with algorithm design and security planning completed.
+Future updates will expand its cryptographic features and developer-facing APIs.

+---